Marin Radu: International career

 Radu played seven games for Romania, making his debut on 12 May 1976 when coach Ștefan Kovács sent him in the 60th minute to replace Stelian Anghel in a 1–0 away loss to Bulgaria in the 1973–76 Balkan Cup first leg final.
 He also appearing in the 3–2 home victory in the second leg of the final.
 His third game was also against Bulgaria, a 2–0 home victory in the successful 1977–80 Balkan Cup.
 Radu played in a 1–1 draw against Cyprus during the Euro 1980 qualifiers.
 His last appearance for the national team was in a 1982 friendly against East Germany which ended with a 4–1 loss.

 Personal life

 His brother, Nicolae, was also a footballer who played for Argeș Pitești, and together they won the 1978–79 Divizia A championship.

+In 2010, Radu was awarded the Honorary Citizen of Pitești title.
+On 25 March 2008, he was decorated by the president of Romania, Traian Băsescu for the winning of the 1985–86 European Cup with Ordinul "Meritul Sportiv" — (The Order "The Sportive Merit") class II.